 For its simplicity WordPress continues to be a favorite for many developers and the Woocommerce plug-in is especially easy to set up and use.
 The Woocommerce extension is simple to set up and use and even without the paid extensions can accomplish almost any e-commerce activity.

 If you plan to customize the Magento is ideal as it allows much more room for customization.
 The product categorization is much better allowing for much more flexibility when searching for products (reference: Driven Web Services Vancouver Washington).

 If you do not necessarily need to customize Woocommerce is ideal though you will need to begin paying for extensions as your business grows.

 For the above reasons, for larger business with greater variety of needs Magento is better given that it is scalable to meet the demands of large businesses.
 On the other hand for smaller businesses and new developers WordPress is good given that it can manage your store needs effectively and allows you to add extensions/plug-in’s as your business grows.
-While WordPress is simple it would appear Magento is ideal for long term business it was designed for e-commerce and works perfectly as a standalone; Woocommerce on the other hand requires the WordPress CMS.
+While WordPress is simple it would appear Magento is ideal for long term business it was designed for e-commerce and works perfectly as a standalone; Woocommerce on the other hand requires the WordPress CMS (read this guide).
 Both are equipped with a number of good themes that are free and can cater for a wide variety of businesses; there are also a number of premium themes available for web owners with very specific needs.
 You can even check out Mangomatter Media for themes related to specific topics.